-At least once a month I receive an email from a prospective author with a similar message to this: “Please help me write my book.
+I often receive emails from prospective authors that communicate something along the lines of: “Please help me write my book.
 Call me.
-I have this amazing idea for a book that will make us both a lot of money!”
+I have this amazing idea for a best-selling book that will make us both a lot of money!”

 The problem is that writing a great book is only part of the equation.
-After talking to other successful writers, I’ve learned that the only way to succeed is by investing energy in marketing a book.
-Writing a great book just isn’t enough anymore.
+After talking to other successful writers, I’ve learned that the only way to gain a readership is by investing energy into marketing.

 Publishing: A changing industry

 In the mid to late twentieth century, an author could just be an amazing writer and sell copies with little to no effort or attention put into sales.
 He or she could just write up a storm and make money because the publisher would handle everything for their authors.

 In those days, self-publishing was not well respected.
 It seemed synonymous with failure.
 People assumed self-publishing authors printed their own copies because they couldn’t get a traditional publisher.
 Self-publishing authors were pretty much resigned to selling a few hundred copies to their friends and family if they were lucky.
 No profit was made.
 More likely, they would wind up with boxes of books in their garage collecting dust and mildew.